-Up an inconspicuous set of stairs and into a modest office in Cuba Mall, you’ll find a small team of world-class economic and public policy researchers undertaking independent work that informs government policy, and which is lauded and referenced around the world.
+Up an inconspicuous set of stairs and into a modest office in Cuba Mall, Wellington, you’ll find a small team of world-class economic and public policy researchers doing independent work that informs government policy, and which is lauded and referenced around the world.

-The organisation is Motu, and it was first dreamed up at Harvard University in the early 1990s, when a group of Kiwi graduate students, including Motu senior fellows Suzi Kerr and Dave Maré, discussed a vision to return to New Zealand and dedicate themselves full-time to independent public policy research.
+The organisation is Motu Research, and it was first dreamed up at Harvard University in the early 1990s.
+A group of Kiwi graduate students discussed a vision to return to New Zealand and dedicate themselves full-time to independent public policy research.
+The group included Suzi Kerr (now Chief Economist at Environmental Defense Fund in New York) and Dave Maré (Motu Senior Fellow).
 They saw non-political research institutes in the United States, where cutting-edge research was funded by grants and donations and wanted to create a New Zealand equivalent – to fill a hole of non-ideological contributions to economics and public policy.

-Motu was registered as a charitable trust on 1 September 2000 and in 2002 was accepted as an affiliate organisation of the Royal Society of New Zealand.
-Motu now has 20 staff and is the top-ranked research organisation in New Zealand, according to the Research Papers in Economics (RePEc) website, which ranks all economists and economic research organisations in the world based on the quantity and quality of their research publications.
-According to RePEc, Motu has five of the top 25 individual researchers, including Director Adam Jaffe who is the top-ranked economist in Oceania/Australasia.
+Motu Research was registered as a charitable trust on 1 September 2000 and in 2002 was accepted as an affiliate organisation of the Royal Society of New Zealand.
+Motu research is now the top-ranked research organisation in Aotearoa New Zealand, according to the Research Papers in Economics (RePEc) website, which ranks all economists and economic research organisations in the world based on the quantity and quality of their research publications.

-Motu’s importance to New Zealand public policy is underscored by those who have served on the Motu Board.
-These include the highly-respected Treasury economist Grant Scobie, former Prime Minister Sir Geoffrey Palmer, former Telecom CEO Sir Roderick Deane, and journalist and political commentator Colin James.
-The current Board Chair is Dr John Hay, former CE of Engineers for Social Responsibility Inc., and current Chair of the MBIE Science Board.
+Motu Research’s importance to Aotearoa New Zealand public policy is underscored by those who have served on the Motu Board.
+These include the highly-respected Treasury economist Grant Scobie, former Prime Minister Sir Geoffrey Palmer, former Telecom CEO Sir Roderick Deane, journalist and political commentator Colin James, and Dr John Hay, former CE of Engineers for Social Responsibility Inc., and current Chair of the MBIE Science Board.
+The current Board Chair is Jo Wills.